JTOne123/GovLib/README.md

 ## Installing

-Install using the .NET CLI:
+Install using the .NET CLI (explicit version is required in pre-releases):

 ```bash
 dotnet add package GovLib --version 0.1.1-alpha